 Sports teachers lead athletic and physical activity instruction — usually in school programs — covering skills, fitness, and game play across multiple sports.

 A typical day cycles through multiple class sessions with different age groups, skill levels, and activities.
-Setup, supervision, and equipment management run alongside instruction.
+Setup, supervision, and equipment management run alongside instruction, and most sports teachers describe their workday as substantially longer than their teaching schedule.

 Collaboration involves other PE staff, classroom teachers, parents, and sometimes coaches.
-What's harder than expected is including students of widely varying physical abilities in ways that work for everyone.
+What's harder than expected is including students of widely varying physical abilities in ways that work for everyone — the kid who hates being picked last and the kid who excels both deserve real engagement, and the same drill lands very differently across that range.

 Where this role sits in the broader career landscape — and where it can take you.